analytically/innerbuilder/README.md

 ============

 [IntelliJ IDEA](http://www.jetbrains.com/idea/) plugin that adds a 'Builder' action to the Generate menu (Alt+Insert) which generates an inner builder class as described in Effective Java.
+Works with IntelliJ IDEA 12.x and 13.x.

 Follow [@analytically](http://twitter.com/analytically) for updates.